 It seemed like this was the right moment, the right time to finish with all this.

-We started to get ready as we usually do in our so many seances, the time was getting closer and we had no backup on the other side, Jeremy was lost again in that loop so it was all between Leann and me.
+We started to get ready as we usually do in our so many seances, the time was getting closer and we had no backup on the other side, our supposed ally was lost again in that loop so it was all between Leann and me.

 Just as we were about to begin our prayers, darkness engulfed the surroundings, obscuring Leann from my view.
 I called out to her repeatedly, but there was no response.
 It felt as if we had been thrust into separate dimensions.
-In a desperate attempt to break free from this situation, I even tried reaching out to Jeremy, fearing I might be trapped in a similar loop as him, but he, too, did not answer my calls.
+In a desperate attempt to break free from this situation, I even tried reaching out to the ally, fearing I might be trapped in a similar loop as him, but he, too, did not answer my calls.

 Not being able to see, I was starting to panic as I had no idea where I was, all alone.
 I felt something run its claws on my arm but this time very smoothly, my wounds from the last session had healed but those awful marks were still there, reminding me of my destiny.
-Deep from the darkness where I was, I heard in a very low voice…
+Deep from the darkness where I was, I heard in a very low voice . . .

 “Demonica, Demonica

-Your last chance at my offering!
+Your last chance at my offering

 You have something, that belongs to me!”

-Something was approaching the place and then a woman’s voice…
+Something was approaching the place and then a woman’s voice . . .

-Lilith: “Paimon, King of Hell
+“Paimon, King of Hell

 Honor and respect to your name there is,

 Although a Demonica holds a rank upon you.”
+Lilith spoke.

-"Who dares speak?
+“Who dares speak?
 Lilith, what brings you to meddle in my affairs?
 I do not sanction any demon, especially a demoness, to have a say in my schemes!
-I suspect you have an agenda involving this girl, just as I do, so speak your intentions..."
+I suspect you have an agenda involving this girl, just as I do, so speak your intentions . . .“

 Lilith remained silent, and her silence filled me with suspicion.
 What if she changed her mind about our agreement?
 The thought terrified me, as it meant I would likely be trapped in that dreadful place once more.
 However, everything shifted abruptly as a powerful force yanked me away from the darkness at a tremendous speed.
 In a mere instant, I found myself back in my house, but there was no trace of Leann to be found.